TRiSS Bite Size Talks and Pizza Lunchtime Series

 All TRiSS member schools academics and PhD students are welcome to attend.
 However please ensure to register.
 More information on the upcoming sessions below

 Join us for our next Bite Size Talks and Pizza session on 8th March between 1pm and 2pm in the TRiSS Seminar Room.
-Come along to hear three new speakers from different disciplines, including Dr Justyna Pyz, Project Manager/Research Fellow, Gaming for Peace (GAP) from the School of Sociology.

 Register to attend here!